Up Close & Personal [vol. I]: 5 Things I've Learned From Battling Social Anxiety

 Social anxiety is a condition, not a personality trait.
 You can have social anxiety, and still be friendly.
 Everyone has different forms and severities of social anxiety, and everyone handles their social anxiety differently.

-5 Things I’ve Learned From Overcoming Social Anxiety
+5 Things I’ve Learned From Battling Social Anxiety

 1. Social anxiety can be improved